famtrungkien/waste-sorting/README.md

 # Organic Vs Recyclable Waste Classifier

-In this notebook we will deal with a dataset containing 25,000 images of waste.
-This task is to build a model to classify this waste into organic waste and recyclable waste.
-We will experiment with this to Raspberry Pi hardware with flowing classifiers:
+In this notebook, I will deal with a dataset containing 25,000 images of waste.
+The task is to build a model to classify this waste into organic waste and recyclable waste.
+I will experiment with this on Raspberry Pi hardware using the following classifiers:

 * Pruning-Quantization-CNN
 * ConvneXt